rahimiridzal/MENG-EEE-PSP/README.md

 Project repository for Power System Planning module at Imperial College London

 ## Description
-This repository contains all the necessary code and data to reproduce the results obtained in "Cost Mitigation Strategy using Long-duration Energy Storage Mitigating Cost of VRE-based System through Long Duration Energy Storage".
+This repository contains all the necessary code and data to reproduce the results obtained in "Cost Mitigation of VRE-based Systems using Long Duration Energy Storage".

 ## Folder Structure